teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc1_visualize_digital_services.md

 It means that user can describe all terminals, networks and servers related to a digital service version to evaluate its environmental footprint

 **Navigation Path**
-My Digital Services / Digital Service / Visualize my digital service version
+My Digital Services / Digital Service Version view / Visualize my digital service version

 **Access Conditions**
 The connected user must have the write access for that module on the selected workspace.